cdapio/cdap/docs/courses/source/modules/m07_building_a_cr_application.rst

 You should now be able to:

+- Use the Continuuity Reactor ``maven`` archetype
 - Create a simple Continuuity Reactor Application
-- Deploy it to the Reactor
+- Deploy and run it in the Reactor
-- Run and test your application

 ----